baset-sarker/face-aware-capture/README.md

 # An Open-Source Face-Aware Capture System
-Abstract: Poor-quality facial images pose challenges in biometric authentication, especially in passport photo acquisition and recognition.
-This study proposes a novel and open-source solution to address this issue by introducing a real-time facial image quality analysis utilizing computer vision technology on a low-power single-board computer.
-We present an open-source complete hardware solution that consists of a Jetson processor, a 16MP autofocus RGB camera, a custom enclosure, and a touch sensor LCD for user interaction.
+Poor-quality facial images pose challenges in biometric authentication, especially in passport photo acquisition and recognition.
+This study proposes a novel and open-source solution to address these issues by introducing a real-time facial image quality analysis utilizing computer vision technology on a low-power single-board computer.
+We present an open-source complete hardware solution that consists of a Jetson processor, a 16 MP autofocus RGB camera, a custom enclosure, and a touch sensor LCD for user interaction.
 To ensure the integrity and confidentiality of captured facial data, Advanced Encryption Standard (AES) is used for secure image storage.
-Using the pilot data collection, the system demonstrated its ability to capture high-quality images, achieving a 98.98% accuracy in storing images of acceptable quality.
-This open-source, readily deployable secure system offers promising potential for diverse real-time applications such as passport verification,  security systems, etc
+Using the pilot data collection, the system demonstrated its ability to capture high-quality images, achieving 98.98% accuracy in storing images of acceptable quality.
+This open-source, readily deployable, secure system offers promising potential for diverse real-time applications such as passport verification, security systems, etc.

+Keywords: AES encryption; face-aware; face-quality; Jetson processor; passport; quality assessment

 ![Alt text](asset/face_aware.png)